 Daly, Robert J., S. J. Sacrifice Unveiled: The True Meaning of Christian Sacrifice.
 London: T&T Clark / New York: Continuum, 2009.
 Paper, 260 pages.
 “Most ideas of sacrifice, even specifically Christian ideas, as we saw in the Reformation controversies, have something to do with deprivation or destruction.
 But this is not authentic Christian sacrifice.
 Authentic Christian sacrifice, and ultimately all true sacrifice … begin to enter into that perfectly loving, totally self-giving relationship that is the life of the triune God….
 After exploring the possibility of finding a phenomenology of sacrificial atonement in Girardian mimetic theory, the book will end with some suggestions on how to communicate its findings to people likely to be put off from the outset by the negative connotations associated with ‘sacrifice.'”

 Dawson, David.
 Flesh Becomes Word: A Lexicography of the Scapegoat or, the History of an Idea.
 MSU Press, 2013.
 Paper, 200 pages.
+Though its coinage can be traced back to a sixteenth-century translation of Leviticus, the term “scapegoat” has enjoyed a long and varied history of both scholarly and everyday uses.
+Flesh Becomes Word follows the scapegoat from its origins in Mesopotamian ritual across centuries of typological reflection on the meaning of Jesus’ death, to its first informal uses in the pornographic and plague literature of the 1600s, and finally into the modern era, where the word takes recognizable shape in the context of the New English Quaker persecution and proto-feminist diatribe at the close of the seventeenth century.
+The historical circumstances of its lexical formation prove rich in implications for current theories of the scapegoat and the making of the modern world alike.
 In his Amazon review, Andrew Marr writes, “this book is about a lot more than tracing the evolving meaning of a word [“scapegoat”]; it is tracing a growing level of awareness of humanity’s tendency to shift the blame for social tensions on to one person or group of people, precisely what was revealed in the Gospel narratives.”

 Distefano, Matthew.
 All Set Free: How God Is Revealed in Jesus and Why That Is Really Good News.
 Resource Publications, 2015.
 Paper, 154 pages. ”All Set Free is a splendid contribution to an ever-growing theological conversation springing from the work of René Girard….
 Most of all, he gives us a positive message of a nonviolent God whose deep attraction promises to make the rote prayer of ‘your kingdom come…on earth’ become thrilling human reality.
 A vital book for twenty-first-century Christianity.” — Anthony W. Bartlett